 Podcast

-• MLJ Shorts: This series brings you timely, bite-sized analyses of Canadian law and policy.
-In each episode, the host invites a leading expert to unpack recent legal developments or court decisions, to better understand their implications and long-term significance.
+• MLJ Shorts: A series that brings you timely, bite-sized analyses of Canadian law and policy.
+In each episode, the host invites a leading expert to unpack recent legal developments or court decisions in order to better understand their implications and long-term significance.

-• Counterpoint: An MLJ Podcast series that places legal academics and practitioners in conversation with individuals, communities, and advocates with experience of the law in its application.
+• Counterpoint: A series that places legal academics and practitioners in conversation with individuals, communities, and advocates with experience of the law in its application.
 As a forum for exchange and debate on issues of legal importance in Canada and beyond, the show stands out for its commitment to hearing new voices in legal discourse and spotlighting alternative sources of legal knowledge and expertise.

-• Legal Fictions: A series tracking developments in the legal profession.
+• Legal Fictions: A series that tracks developments in the legal profession.
 Made for and by law students, it aims to demystify the practice of law, delve into its history and regulation, and reimagine its future.

 Music provided by SOCAN.